PxTools/pxtools.github.io/docs/PxWeb2/documentation/installation-on-iis.md

     <add name="Content-Security-Policy" value="default-src 'self'; connect-src 'self' https://api.scb.se; script-src 'self'" />
     ```

-1. In IIS find the folder and convert it to application.
+1. In IIS find the folder and convert it to an application.
 (Consider using a separate Application pool for this)

 1. Open "http(s)://"server adress"/pxweb2 .